 Soft PVCs can connect endpoints of the same type.
 However, depending on the type of endpoint, either only Soft PVPCs, only Soft PVCCs or both Soft PVPCs and Soft PVCCs may be supported.
-For example both Soft PVPCs and Soft PVCCs can connect cell relay endpoints, while frame relay endpoints can only be connected by Soft PVCCs. corresponding to PVCCs can connect cell relay and/or frame relay endpoints, and PVPCs can connect cell relay endpoints only, endpoints at the UNI.
-Soft PVCCs can be established between cell relay endpoints, frame relay endpoints or between a cell relay and frame relay endpoint3
+For example both Soft PVPCs and Soft PVCCs can connect cell relay endpoints, while frame relay endpoints can only be connected by Soft PVCCs.

 Soft PVCs can also connect endpoints of different types including cell relay, frame relay and others.
-For example, a Soft PVCC can connect a cell relay end point with a frame relay endpoint. -Note that tThe Soft PVCs can be originated from or terminated at either the cell or frame relay endpoint.
-Soft PVPCs can be established only between cell relay endpoints.3
+For example, a Soft PVCC can connect a cell relay end point with a frame relay endpoint.
+The Soft PVCs can be originated from or terminated at either the cell or frame relay endpoint.

-These relationships are shown in the following table.4
+These relationships are shown in the following table.